-Advice for Choosing a Surveyor
+Advice for choosing a surveyor

 There are lots of surveyors offering surveys and it can be confusing for house buyers who only buy a house on average, once every ten years.
 So where do you start when trying to choose the company to carry out your survey?

 Firstly, our advice is to not use the bank or building society to carry out any form of survey other than the valuation.
 They often use AssocRICS surveyors who can have very little experience.
 The surveyors usually have to travel many miles to carry out a long list of surveys that they must complete that day; this is not conducive to carrying out a thorough, in-depth survey.

-Secondly, to confuse matters, there are three different classes of individual membership to the RICS.
+So, assuming that you have decided to find your own surveyor, to confuse matters, there are three different classes of individual membership to the RICS.

 You may come across AssocRICS surveyors.
-As associates, they are not full members of the RICS (MRICS or FRICS) and they are not qualified Chartered Surveyors.
+As associates, they are not full members of the RICS (full members will have MRICS or FRICS after their name) and they are not qualified Chartered Surveyors.
 They have not achieved or demonstrated the required experience and qualifications to be full members of the RICS and they have not completed an APC (Assessment of Professional Competence).
-Confusingly for the general public, they are allowed to carry out the RICS licensed Home Surveys (Condition Survey, Homebuyer's Reports and also the RICS licensed Building Survey).
-You will therefore, find these surveyors offering these standardised, licensed surveys.
+Confusingly for the general public, you will find these inexperienced AssocRICS surveyors carrying out all types of home surveys including the RICS licensed home surveys (RICS Homebuyer's Reports and also the RICS licensed Building Survey), structural surveys and structural inspections.

 Please be aware that a firm operated by an AssocRICS surveyor may still be regulated by the RICS but will not be a Chartered Surveying practice as they cannot call themselves a Chartered Surveyor.

 To be a full member of the RICS and call yourself a Chartered Surveyor, you must have attained at least MRICS (Member) status or progress to FRICS (Fellow) status.

 So how do you find a good independent surveyor?